Build Relationships with your Customers

 - Ask for Feedback – Customer feedback helps you hone in on what you can do better, PLUS it gives the customer the chance to make their feelings known.
 Listen carefully and respond promptly and accordingly.

 - Engage your Customer – Whether it’s with social media, email or snail mail, your website, or other online tools, engage current and new customers with questions, promotions, or fun information.
-This helps set you apart from the competition and gives your business a personality that your customers will want to do business with.
+This helps set you apart from the competition.
+It also gives your business a personality that your customers will want to do business with.